 Anchorage Concert Association goes beyond the walls of the performing arts center, seeking ideas, participation, and partnership from a broad representation of the community.
 Artists travel to schools, hold workshops and pop-up performances, and collaborate with local artists.
 Your gift can empower and uplift the community with access to inspiring and moving performances.

 Community support brought Cantus to a local high school vocal ensemble.
 What was scheduled as a simple workshop turned into an emotion-filled moment as the students prepared to perform in memory of a longtime educator.
 The music of La Santa Cecilia inspired members of the local Hispanic community to create artwork and poetry that was featured alongside the band's vibrant music.
 Portland Cello Project was able to work with and perform for inmates at Hiland Mountain Correctional Facility.
 The artists called it some of the most rewarding work they have ever done.
 With your help, we can continue to provide these diverse experiences.

-We're not just inviting you in the door to see a show.
-We're inviting you to join us as a partner in helping shape our community by bringing Alaskans together through live performance.
+Partner with us and you'll help shape our community for the better by bringing Alaskans together through live performance.
 Please make a gift to the Anchorage Concert Association.